 In select graduate programs, the matriculated student is required to meet with his/her advisor to develop a Plan of Study to achieve his/her educational goals.
 Specific procedures and departmental timetables are referenced in the departmental sections of the Daemen web site and the catalog.
 A Plan of Study is considered an important aspect of the student’s academic program, and students will not be permitted to register for additional courses until the Plan of Study has been submitted to the student’s graduate program office, in accordance with program requirements.
 It is the student’s responsibility to initiate the process required for completion of the Plan.
 Once the Plan of Study is approved, the student must ensure that the Plan is followed.
 The student must complete the specific courses listed on the Plan of Study.
 A student who wishes to modify his/her Plan of Study must meet with his/her advisor and make a new Plan of Study.

 Degrees are conferred three times each year (January 15, May – date announced annually, September 30).
 One Commencement is held in May and is open for participation by that year’s January and May graduates.
 September graduates are eligible for participation in the Commencement ceremony held in the subsequent year.* Participation in Commencement is available to degree candidates only.
-Candidates for a graduate degree or certificate from Daemen College must complete all courses on their Plan of Study and other program requirements with a minimum GPA of 3.00.
+Candidates for a graduate degree or certificate from Daemen University must complete all courses on their Plan of Study and other program requirements with a minimum GPA of 3.00.
 In addition, they must complete all departmental requirements for the awarding of a graduate degree or certificate.
 All degree candidates must submit the Application for Degree by the first week of October for prospective January and May degree conferrals and by early June for September degree conferrals.
 (Consult the academic calendar for the exact application due date.)
 All certificate candidates must submit the Application for Certificate in the semester prior to the final term of studies for completion of program requirements.
 The application for degree form is accessible on the Registrar’s web page; the application for certificate form is accessible on departmental web pages and in departmental offices.
 Completed applications should be returned to the Office of the Registrar, DS 123.